Myanmar's Suu Kyi convicted in further blow to democracy

 February’s seizure of power was met by nonviolent nationwide demonstrations, which security forces quashed with deadly force.
 They have killed about 1,300 civilians, according to a detailed tally compiled by the Assistance Association for Political Prisoners.

-Amid the severe crackdown on peaceful protests, armed resistance has grown in the cities and countryside, to the point that U.N. experts have warned the country is sliding into civil war.
+Peaceful protests have continued, but amid the severe crackdown on them, an armed resistance has also grown, to the point that U.N. experts have warned the country is sliding into civil war.
+Monday’s verdict could inflame tensions even further.

-Protest marches on Sunday against the military government called for the release of Suu Kyi and others.
+“It doesn’t matter for the woman who doesn’t need anything.
+But the fires will burn hotter and hotter for the one who wants everything,” Zenn Khi, a well-known actor, wrote on Facebook, in a reference to Suu Kyi and her military antagonists.

 The military says its takeover was lawful and not a coup because the 2008 constitution —implemented under military rule — allows it to take control in certain emergencies.
 It argues that the 2020 general election contained widespread irregularities and thus constituted such an emergency.